MicrosoftDocs/win32/desktop-src/shell/dataobject.md

 ---
-Description: The data object is central to all Shell data transfers. ms.assetid: c63d339e-ac62-4da1-b5ce-22d45a6a3413
+description: The data object is central to all Shell data transfers. ms.assetid: c63d339e-ac62-4da1-b5ce-22d45a6a3413
 title: Shell Data Object
 ms.topic: article